REPORT A CONCERN

 • Complete a Self-Declaration Form. - Download

-• Ensure they work with some else whenever possible.
+• Ensure they work with someone else whenever possible.

 You should obtain references for all new volunteers, just like you would if it was a paid employee.